Public Open Events Programme: June - September 2019

 These open events offer opportunities to experience, and sometimes to participate in, work inspired by specific environments and sense of community which create new dialogue.

 Amerta in Performance - two days of public events to include seminars, workshops and performances, Lansdown Hall, Stroud, GL5 1BB.
 Thursday 27th June and Friday, 28th June.
-For programme details, ticket costs and more information, please contact Julian email@example.com or Sally firstname.lastname@example.org.
-Facebook details here (link to follow)
+For programme details, ticket costs and more information, please contact Julian firstname.lastname@example.org or Sally email@example.com.
+Facebook details here.

 Coming Home, Bowing Mountain - Workshop Open Day, Michaelchurch Escley, Herefordshire xxst July, contact Stephen Hopkins 07947 063488 or Isabel Moros 07813 802635